lauren897/Optimal-SPCA/README.md

 4. Thank you

-Thank you for reading and considering our paper for publication in  Mathematical Programming Computation.
+Thank you for your interest in Optimal-SPCA.
 Please let us know if you encounter any  issues using this code, or have comments or questions.
 Feel free to email us anytime.

 Lauren Berk
 lberk@mit.edu